-Agricultural operation, processing, activity, or facility.
-Any use defined as agriculture, agricultural education, agricultural homestay, agricultural processing, agricultural recycling or composting, agricultural research, agricultural trucking, or agricultural warehousing in Chapter 28, Zoning Regulations, of this code.
+Agricultural operation.
+Any use defined as agriculture, agricultural education, agricultural homestay, agricultural processing, agricultural recycling or composting, agricultural research, agricultural trucking, agricultural warehousing or winery in Chapter 28, Zoning Regulations, of this code.

 Agricultural zone or area.
-The A-40, A-80, A-20, A-16, A-SM-80, A-SM-160, A-SV-20, ATC, ATC-NC, W, or MP zoning district or any area or parcel within such zoning district.
+The A-40, A-80, A-20, A-160, A-SM-80, A-SM-160, A-SV-20, W, or MP zoning district or any area or parcel within such zoning district.